richardhenyash/freefrom/README.md

 After attending an online [Code Institute](https://codeinstitute.net/) seminar on [Python Classes](https://www.w3schools.com/python/python_classes.asp) given by [Ben Kavanagh](https://github.com/BAK2K3), consideration was given to re-factoring the code using an object orientated approach.
-A new [Class](https://github.com/richardhenyash/freefrom/tree/class) branch was created on in the [Project Code Repository Location](https://github.com/richardhenyash/freefrom).
+A new [Class](https://github.com/richardhenyash/freefrom/tree/class) branch was created on in the [Project Code Repository](https://github.com/richardhenyash/freefrom).
 Classes and class methods were created in the **products**, **allergens**, **categories** and **userauth** python code modules.
 The class orientated approach was succesfully implemented as a test on the **Product View** route, which resulted in a significant simplification of the code.
 Unfortunately, due to time constaints, it was not possible to implement the object orientated approach across the project, but this should definitely be considered for a future project development phase, and as a better method of working for future projects.

+Due to time constraints, the developer decided to re-factor the **Python Code** using **Procedural Programming**.
+The code was reviewed at a high level, and functions that could be split out and re-used were identified.
+A [Refactor](https://github.com/richardhenyash/freefrom/tree/refactor) branch was created in the [Project Code Repository](https://github.com/richardhenyash/freefrom).
+The **Products**, **Categories**, **Allergens**, **User Authentication** and **Mail** modules were refactored, the site was re-tested and the **Refactor** branch was merged into the **Master** branch in in the [Project Code Repository](https://github.com/richardhenyash/freefrom).
+The refactoring has made the code much easier to read and understand and will make any further future development and bug fixes much easier to incorporate.

 ### Form Validation ###
 Form validation is achieved in [Python](https://www.python.org/) using [WTForms](https://wtforms.readthedocs.io/en/2.3.x/).